 Only 1/6 of daily calorie intake in Nunavut comes from local country food

-Through our 3-month full-time program, we assist underemployed Iqalummiut in finding the professional and life skills needed to reach their goals.
-Participants work alongside our kitchen staff and learn how to work in a commercial kitchen, all while receiving a wage.
+During this 12-week program participants develop the skills and confidence needed to reach their personal and professional goals.
+Working alongside our kitchen staff participants learn how to work in a commercial kitchen while receiving a wage.
+This program seeks to address the root causes of food insecurity—the main cause being poverty.
+We aim to break down barriers to employment and provide participants with a path to meaningful work, financial stability, and independence.
 If you would like to be a participant, please fill out our application form.

-The eating habits we develop as children often stay with us for the rest of our lives, so fostering a positive relationship with food at an early age is key to individual food sovereignty.
-Many children begin the class without ever having tried certain foods and leave with a new collection of favourite foods.
-Plus, they have the skills to share these with their families!
-If you are interested in enrolling your child, please contact our Food Skills Coordinator.
+This program helps to build a child's cooking skills, food knowledge, and confidence in the kitchen.
+Students learn how to follow a recipe while also learning safe food handling, kitchen safety, and knife skills.
+The eating habits we develop as children often stay with us for the rest of our lives so developing a strong foundation of food knowledge at an early age is key to having a positive relationship with food later in life.
+Many children begin the class being unfamiliar or intimidated by certain foods and leave with a list of new favourite foods.
+Plus, they leave with the skills to share their knowledge with their families!
+If your child is interested in enrolling in the Kids Cooking Club, please contact our Food Skills Coordinator.

-Our community is low on third places (where people connect with the wider community outside of their home and work circles), especially in the evenings, so having a place to socialize, learn and have fun at no cost is an important part of the community’s social fabric.
+Iqaluit does not have many community places where people can connect with the wider community outside of their home and work circles.
+Having access to a place to socialize, learn, and have fun at no cost is an important part of the community’s social fabric.
 The Club starts at 17:30 on Wednesdays and no registration is necessary - we just ask that you not come late!
-For more info, contact us.